malta895/robotics_project_2021/README.md

 * `src/robotics_hw1/src/parameters_calibrator.cpp`: The node I used to calibrate gear ratio and apparent baseline, not to be considered part of the project

 * `src/robotics_hw1/src/include/velocity_estimator.hpp`, `src/robotics_hw1/src/velocity_estimator.cpp`: The node that implements the functionalities required by the project.
 The header file contains the class definition, the cpp file implements it.
 I decided to split the file for more clean and readable code.

+* `/home/malta/git-projects/robotics_project_2021/src/robotics_hw1/srv/SetOdometry.srv`, `/home/malta/git-projects/robotics_project_2021/src/robotics_hw1/srv/ResetOdometry.srv`: The service file used to implement the resetting or setting of the odometry to any given pose.

 ## Name of the parameters